-Comprehension is the ability to understand what you are reading -- to make connections between what you read and what you already know and to be able to draw conclusions from what's written.
-It requires actively engaging with the words on the page, asking questions like "what's the most important point?" and "why did things happen that way?".
+Comprehension is the ability to understand what one is reading -- to make connections between what is read and already known and to be able to draw conclusions.
+It requires asking questions like "what's the most important point?" and "why did things happen that way?".

-It is important to note that there are multiple ways to process text!
-Whether you turn the pages of a book, listen to an audiobook, or scroll through an e-book on a tablet, you still enjoy the exact same story.
-Students who struggle with decoding and fluency may benefit from assistive technology, which can help them access and understand material that is at their intellectual level.
+It is important to note that there are many ways to process text.
+Whether a student turns the pages of a book, listens to an audiobook, or scrolls through an e-book on a tablet, they still enjoy the exact same story.
+Students who struggle with decoding and fluency may benefit from assistive technology (AT), which can help them access and understand material that is at their intellectual level.

-You may have noticed that your child's school organizes classroom books by "levels."
+You may have seen that your child's school organizes classroom books by "levels."
 These levels help children pick out books on their own and help teachers track student progress.
-Levels are based on things like the total number of words used (in each sentence, on each page, and in the whole book); how many different or unique words are used, versus the number of words that get repeated; and how much pictures are used to help the reader understand what is written.
+Levels are based on things like the total number of words used (in each sentence, on each page, and in the whole book); how many different words are used, and how many get repeated; and how much pictures are used to help the reader understand what is written.

-Schools choose their own ways of leveling books, but one of the most commonly used scales is called Fountas & Pinnell, named after the literacy researchers who created it.
+Schools choose their own ways of leveling books, but one of the most used scales is called Fountas & Pinnell.
 The Fountas & Pinnell chart [PDF] gives guidelines for reading goals by grade level.
 If your child is reading below the "meets expectations" level for their grade, they may need extra help.

-Your child’s school may use a different reading level system than the one pictured here.
-Ask your child’s teacher how their reading level is measured, and how their progress compares to national averages (not just their class or school averages).
+Your child’s school may use a different reading level system than the one here.
+Ask your child’s teacher how their reading level is measured, and how their progress compares to others in their class, the school, and across the country.

 To learn more...